slime21023/bard/README.md

 # Bard

-Next-gen ASGI framework prototype focused on type-driven handlers, extractors, and startup-time compilation.
+Bard is a small ASGI framework focused on type-driven extractors and startup-time compilation.

 ## Quick Start